-Before each use, inspect your threading machine and correct any problems to reduce the risk of serious injury from electric shock, crushing and other causes and prevent threading machine damage.
+Before each use, inspect your threading machine and correct any problems to reduce the risk of serious injury from electric shock, crushing and other causes, and to help prevent threading machine damage.

-- 1. Make sure that the threading machine is unplugged and the REV/OFF/FOR (2/0/1) Switch is in OFF (0) position. - Clean any oil, grease or dirt from the threading machine, including the handles and controls.
+- Make sure that the threading machine is unplugged and the REV/OFF/FOR switch is in OFF position. - Clean any oil, grease or dirt from the threading machine, including the handles and controls.
 This aids inspection and helps prevent the machine or control from slipping from your grip.
-Clean and maintain the machine per the Maintenance Instructions. - 3.
-Inspect the threading machines for the following: - Inspect the cords and plugs for damage or modification. - Proper assembly, maintenance and completeness. - Any broken, worn, missing, misaligned or binding parts or other damage. - Presence and operation of the foot switch.
-Confirm that foot switch is attached, in good condition, that it cycles smoothly and does not stick. - Presence and readability of the warning labels (See Figure 1 & 2). - Condition of the dies, cutter wheel and reamer cutting edges.
-Dull or damaged cutting tools increase required force, produce poor results and increase the risk of injury. - Any other condition which may prevent safe and normal operation. - If any problems are found, do not use the threading machine until the problems have been repaired. - 4.
+Clean and maintain the machine per the maintenance instructions. - 3.
+Inspect the threading machine for the following: - Condition of the cords and plug for damage or modification. - · Proper assembly, maintenance and completeness. - Any broken, worn, missing, misaligned or binding parts or other damage. - Presence and operation of the foot switch.
+Confirm that foot switch is attached, in good condition, that it cycles smoothly and does not stick.

+- Presence and readability of warning labels (Figure 1). - Condition of the dies, cutter wheel and reamer cutting edges.
+Dull or damaged cutting tools increase required force, produce poor results and increase the risk of injury. - Any other condition which may prevent safe and normal operation.

+If any problems are found, do not use the threading machine until the problems have been repaired.

 Inspect and maintain any other equipment being used per its instructions to make sure it is functioning properly.